Maks-T/nodejs2021Q4-service/README.md

 - `docker-compose up --build`
 - wait a bit.
 The application will restart several times.
 The database will be created.
 Migrations will run automatically.
 - After starting the app on port (4000 as default) you can open
+- To work correctly, you need to log in.
+  Learn more: route - `/login`

 ## Installing NPM modules